-presenting the Australian premiere at the Adelaide Fringe Festival, 4 March 2012.
+in the Co-Opera production of the Australian premiere at the Adelaide

 Summer vacation is drawing to a close and little Cathy is excited to start kindergarten.
 Ms. Romano, her teacher, feels differently about her return to the classroom.